Acknowledgement of Country

 A safe and anonymous interpreting experience can be ensured in a few different ways:

-• Prior to the call, advise the affected person that they can choose to change interpreters if they have any concerns.
-To do this during the call, they can raise their hand to indicate they would like to have the microphone muted.
-They then have a chance to express their concerns, including the wish to change interpreters.
-Changing interpreters can be necessary if the interpreter is not translating properly – including if they selectively translate what the client is saying or express their own views on the situation.
+Prior to the call, advise the person that they can choose to change interpreters if they have any concerns.
+If you are with them in-person, they can raise their hand to let you know they would like to have the microphone muted.
+They can then have a chance to express their concerns, including the wish to change interpreters.
+Changing interpreters can be necessary if the interpreter is not translating properly – including if they selectively translate what the client is saying, or are expressing their own views on the situation.

 Translating and Interpreting Service (TIS) National: TIS National is a free-based interpreting service.
 You can connect to an interpreter without notice by calling 131 450.
 Bookings can also be made in advance for interpreters over the phone and on-site.